neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 - Respect channel descriptions

 ## Recommended things
+- If you use Hamachi or VPN, make sure to close it before you open the game
 - Set your Discord profile picture to recognize you easily
 - Use a mentionable name
 - Stay online in the server as often as possible